 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 What special precautions should I follow?

-Before using etanercept injection,
+Before using etanercept injection products,

 What special dietary instructions should I follow?